hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-python-and-powershell.md

 * Using PowerShell
 * Using Ansible, Terraform, etc.

-The [HPE GreenLake for Compute Ops Management API Reference site](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/openapi/compute-ops-latest/overview/) leverages an OpenAPI conformant documentation that provides a complete explanation of the operations supported by the Unique Resource Identifiers [(URIs)](<>)as well as sample requests and responses.
+The [HPE GreenLake for Compute Ops Management API Reference site](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/openapi/compute-ops-latest/overview/) leverages OpenAPI conformant documentation that provides a complete explanation of the operations supported by the Unique Resource Identifiers [(URIs)](<>)as well as sample requests and responses.

 # Using PowerShell

-From a Terminal application, I start a PowerShell environment and set some variables that will be used later.
+From a terminal application, start a PowerShell environment and set the variables that will be used later.

 ```powershell
 # Store our Compute Ops Manager API endpoint